 Not all vendors are a good fit for your small wedding.
 Here are some tips to consider for each kind of vendor you might use for your wedding day.

 - Wedding Planner: To some it may seem like a frivolous expense for a small wedding, but a good planner is worth it for how much money, time and stress they can save you.
 Look for planners who have lots of backyard weddings or small weddings in their portfolio since they are more likely to understand your wedding vision during the planning process.
-BONUS: I offer a package that is planning + photography for intimate weddings.
+BONUS: I offer packages that are planning + photography for intimate weddings.

 - Wedding Photographer: Choose a photographer whose portfolio exemplifies the vibe you’re setting for your wedding day and whose personality you really get on with.
 Your photographer is with you for most of your wedding day, so you need to make sure that you enjoy their company and that they really understand and value the wedding experience that you’re putting together.